elcicd/el-CICD-docs/operating-manual.md

 ### GitHub Site Wide Access Token

-Create a service account for your organization on GitHub that has site wide administrator access, and then [create an access token for it](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
+If you don't already have one, create a service account for your organization on GitHub that has organizational administrator access, and then [create an access token for it](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
+As an example, the `elcicd` GitHub user account,  which owns and manages the el-CICD repository of projects that make up el-CICD, serves this purpose.
 Copy the access token to

 `cicd-secrets/el-cicd-git-repo-access-token`

-This token will allow el-CICD to create each microservice's Git repo's webhook for automated builds and it's read-write deploy key for creating [Deployment Branches](foundations.md#deployment-branch).
+This token will allow el-CICD to create each microservice's Git repo's webhook for automated builds and a read-write deploy key for creating [Deployment Branches](foundations.md#deployment-branch) and Release Candidate Tags.

 ### Image Repository Pull Keys

 Each Image Repository el-CICD uses needs a service account, and each service account should have an access token.
-The default configuration for el-CICD assumes you have a Dev Image Registry, a Non-prod Image Registry which holds images deployed to any environment not part of Dev or Prod, and a Prod Image Registry.
-They are expected to save in the following locations:
+The default configuration for el-CICD assumes you have a Dev Image Registry, a Non-prod Image Registry which holds images deployed to Test and Pre-prod environments, and a Prod Image Registry.
+They are expected to be in the following locations:

 * `cicd-secrets/el-cicd-dev-pull-token`
 * `cicd-secrets/el-cicd-non-prod-pull-token`